 What Is High-Frequency Trading (HFT)?

 As the name suggests, HFT is all about speed.
 This technique uses various algorithms to analyze the smallest price changes and discrepancies between the same asset prices on multiple exchanges.
-Typically, the HFT platforms and systems can automatically open and close several positions per second and aim for short-term goals that would otherwise go unnoticed by our naked eye.
+Typically, HFT platforms and systems can automatically open and close several positions per second, aiming for short-term goals that would otherwise go unnoticed by the naked eye.

-Traditionally, this technique applies to foreign exchange, stock, and other markets.
-However, over time, high-frequency trading has gained traction in the crypto space, mainly because of the multiple trades per second, offering a slew of benefits.
+Traditionally, this technique applies to foreign exchange (forex), stock, and other markets.
+However, over time, high-frequency trading has gained traction in the crypto space, mainly because of the multiple trades per second that can offer a slew of benefits.
 Of course, there are also specialized services that provide HFT platforms for institutional investors to help them benefit from the high volatility of cryptocurrencies.
-On the contrary, retail traders should beware of suspicious online services pretending to provide efficient HFT algorithms in exchange for a price paid in advance.
+However, retail traders should be wary of suspicious online services pretending to provide efficient HFT algorithms in exchange for a price paid in advance.
 Most of these algorithms don’t work at all.

-Previously, high-frequency trading was known to be accounted for up to 73% of all equities trading volume in the US, but it’s, in fact, lower in reality.
-In 2017, Aldridge and Krawciw found that HFT was responsible for 10–40% of trading volumes in equities and 15% in foreign exchange and commodities.
+Previously, high-frequency trading supposedly accounted for up to 73% of all equities trading volume in the US, but in reality, it’s lower than that.
+In 2017, Aldridge and Krawciw found that HFT was responsible for 10–40% of trading volumes in equities, and 15% in foreign exchange and commodities.
 However, when it comes to intraday trading, the share of HFT may range between 0% and 100% at any given time.
-Nasdaq claims that half of the stock trading volume in the US alone is related to high-frequency trading.
-Elsewhere, about 80% of the crypto trading volume on Bitfinex is generated by HFT firms.
+Nasdaq claims that half of the stock trading volume in the U.S. alone is related to high-frequency trading.

-Although the US Securities and Exchange Commission doesn’t use a clear definition of high-frequency trading.
-It stressed five key aspects of high-frequency trading:
+Although the U.S. Securities and Exchange Commission doesn’t use a clear definition of high-frequency trading, it stresses five key aspects of high-frequency trading:

-- Use collocation services offered by exchanges and other services to reduce potential delays and latencies in the data flow.
+- Use of colocation services offered by exchanges and other services to reduce potential delays and latencies in the data flow.

-- Utilizes very short timeframes for opening and liquidating positions.
+- Utilization of very short time frames for opening and liquidating positions.